Viola & Pansy Festival

-Meadow Croft have held Viola and Pansy Festivals every March since 2004.
+Meadow Croft has held Viola and Pansy Festivals every March since 2004.

 It is the public face of the largest independent variety trial of these plants held in Great Britain, with seed of new varieties supplied by plant breeders from around the world.

-The past fourteen years has seen surprising changes in the cultivars on display, not just new colours or larger flowers, but very significant developments in the shape and habit of some new varieties.
+We are now in our seventeenth year and the past sixteen years have seen surprising changes in the cultivars on display, not just new colours or larger flowers, but very significant developments in the shape and habit of some new varieties.
 We now have plants that really do trail and spread, making them much more suitable for containers and hanging baskets.